otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 barcode) that gets sequenced first, allowing data to be associated with samples such as individuals or populations.
-• Enter the following barcodes into a file called lane1_barcodes in your working directory (make sure you enter them in the right format):
+• Enter the following barcodes into a file called lane1_barcodes in your working directory (make sure you enter them in the right format LINK THAT):
 • AAACGG AACGTT AACTGA AAGACG
 • AAGCTA AATGAG ACAAGA ACAGCG
 • ACATAC ACCATG ACCCCC ACTCTT
 • ACTGGC AGCCAT AGCGCA
-[Use the nano editor to create your file.]
 • Assign a sample name for each barcode.
 Normally, these sample names would correspond to the individuals used in a particular experiment, but for this exercise, we could name the samples in a simple way, say indv_01, indv_02, etc.
 • Copy the remaining barcodes for this lane of samples from the file:
-/opt/data/clean/lane1_barcodes
+/opt/data/clean/lane1_barcodes!!!
 and append them to your barcodes file in your working directory.
 • You can concatenate this file onto the end of your file using the cat command and the shell’s append operator: cat file1 >> file2, or you can cut+paste.